 State Climatology Office - DNR Division of Ecological and Water Resources, St. Paul

-- May began warm, had a series of cold and warm spells and ended up being close to normal.
-The preliminary statewide average temperature was .2 degrees above the 1991-2010 normal.
-The final frosty morning was on May 11 with a low temperature of 28 degrees at Waseca and 18 degrees at Embarrass.
-The warmest temperature of the month was 95 degrees at Granite Falls on May 1 and Sherburn on May 2nd.
+- May had spells of cool and warm conditions and finished with above normal temperatures overall statewide.
+The preliminary statewide average temperature was .8 degrees above the 1991-2010 normal.
+The coldest temperature statewide found was 21 degrees at Brimson on May 4th.
+The warmest temperature of the month was 97 degrees at St. James on May 13.

 Where we stand now:

 - Seasonal precipitation so far (April 1 through June 7) shows that central and northern Minnesota have above normal precipitation, with near normal in the south, and slightly below normal in the far south.
 Northwest and north central Minnesota are seeing some of the wettest conditions on record.

 - The U. S. Drought Monitor map released on June 2, shows Abnormally Dry conditions over less than 2% of the state, confined to the far south central.
 This is quite a difference than one year ago when73% of the state was Abnormally Dry and 13% of the state was in Moderate Drought .
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe etc.) are based on several indicators.

 - The U.S. Geological Survey reports that stream discharge stream flows are normal to much above normal statewide with a few areas reporting high flows on the Minnesota and Red River of the North locations.